 I think we can all agree that the best part about autumn fashion besides the colours is the fact that we can cosy up in our layers.
-From stylish windbreakers, to cordaroy with wool, layers are a must have in autumn.
-The problem I run into every year is that coat fashion changes, but prices on the highstreet don’t.
-My tip for you: don’t look on the highstreet!
+From stylish windbreakers to corduroy with wool, layers are a must-have in autumn.
+The problem I run into every year is that coat fashion changes, but prices on the high street don’t.
+My tip for you: don’t look on the high street!

-Uniqulo: When talking about budget clothing, Uniqulo normally falls under the radar because at the surface, the price tag doesn’t suggest financially friendly.
-But, I believe Uniqulo deserves a spot when talking about affordable clothing due to their amazingly high-quality goods for roughly the same price as H&M or Next.
+- Uniqulo: When talking about budget clothing, Uniqulo normally falls under the radar because, on the surface, the price tag doesn’t suggest being financially friendly.
+But, I believe Uniqulo deserves a spot when talking about affordable clothing due to its amazingly high-quality goods for roughly the same price as H&M or Next.

 “These boots were made for walking, and that’s just what they’ll do…” and all of that jazz.
 A cute pair of boots is an essential part of an autumn look.
 Not only are they warm and practical for the cooler weather, but they are also stylish and can really make or break an outfit.

-It wouldn’t be Autumn if we didn’t dust off our bobble hats, infinity scarfs, and phone friendly mits.
-Not only are hats and scarfs practical for the cooler weather, they are also a great way to wrap up (no pun intended) a good autumn outfit.
+It wouldn’t be Autumn if we didn’t dust off our bobble hats, infinity scarfs, and phone-friendly mits.
+Not only are hats and scarves practical for the cooler weather, they are also a great way to wrap up (no pun intended) a good autumn outfit.
 Top the outfit off with a few fashion seasonal must-haves and you’ll be ready to combat the autumn elements while looking good doing it.